Battle of Drøbak Sound: Norway

 Oscarsborg Fortress was commanded by 64-year-old Oberst (Colonel) Birger Eriksen.
-He had not received clear orders and no information on whether the approaching warships were German or Allied.
+He had not received clear orders nor any information on whether the approaching warships were German or Allied.
 He knew that Norway was officially neutral but that the government was inclined to side with the British if Norway became a belligerent.

+The fortress is located on two islets adjacent to the southeastern shore of the island of Håøya, located in Oslofjord about 25 km south of Norway's capital Oslo, which is at the head of the fjord that bears its name.
+The two islets and Håøya are separated by a channel some 200–250 m wide.
+The islets are together known as the Kaholmene, with most of the fortifications and armaments on South Kaholmen (Søndre Kaholmen).
+Other fortifications are on Håøya and both sides of Oslofjord; an underwater barrier blocks the passage of large vessels between Håøya and the western shore of the fjord.
+The 550–800 m wide passage between the eastern shores of the Kaholmene and the eastern shore of Oslofjord is the northern end of Drøbak Sound.

-The fortress' main command station and battery were on Håøya island north-west of South Kaholmen (Søndre Kaholmen.)
-Due to the unique circumstances in 1940, Eriksen commanded from the backup station at South Kaholmen, east of the main battery.
+The main observation and command station for the battery was on the southern end of Håøya, but due to the unique circumstances in 1940, Eriksen commanded from the backup station on South Kaholmen (Søndre Kaholmen) beside the main battery.

-Apart from the officers and NCOs, most of the remaining garrison consisted of 450 fresh troops conscripted on 2 April.
-The naval mines were not deployed; deployment was scheduled for a few days after 9 April as a recruit training exercise.
+Apart from the officers and non-commissioned officers, most of the remaining garrison consisted of 450 fresh troops conscripted only a week earlier on 2 April.
+The naval mines were not deployed; their deployment was scheduled for a few days after 9 April as a training exercise for the new recruits.